Log4s/log4s/README.md

 Appenders can be created by passing in a JavaScript function.

-For parameters, ther are top-level threshold/level objects available:
+For parameters, there are top-level threshold/level objects available:

 - `AllThreshold`
 - `Trace`